Skip to main content

 Ingest Node Failure

-1. The meta leader detects the failure (heartbeat timeout, default 5 seconds).
+1. The meta leader detects the failure (heartbeat timeout, default 5-second interval).

-2. Removes the failed node from the node registry.
+3. Removes the dead node from the node registry.

-3. Reassigns its partitions to surviving ingest nodes.
+4. Reassigns its partitions to surviving ingest nodes via incremental rebalance.

-4. An ISR follower is promoted to leader for each affected shard.
+5. Promotes an ISR replica to primary for each affected shard.

-Data safety: All committed WAL entries are replicated to ISR followers.
-Uncommitted entries (written to the leader but not yet replicated) may be lost -- this is the trade-off of asynchronous replication.
+Data safety: All committed batches are replicated to ISR replicas.
+Uncommitted batches (buffered in the batcher but not yet replicated) may be lost — this is the trade-off of asynchronous replication.
 For most log workloads, losing a few seconds of data on node failure is acceptable.

 Query Node Failure